 The Intelligence and Students’ Affairs Committee has the responsibility of collating data and conducting research into matters affecting the welfare of students in the University of Ghana and students in Ghana as a whole.
 The committee drives the whole of the SRC machinery by providing other committees and organs of the SRC with accurate and timely information relevant to their work and activities.
 In effect, the committee gives life to the SRC.
 The committee also contributes to debates on national issues including writing articles and comments in the media.

-This is a strategic committee of the SRC that has unrestricted access to information as to the files, books and records available at any JCR or the SRC especially on matters that hinges directly or indirectly on students’ welfare in the university.
+This is a strategic committee of the SRC that has unrestricted access to information as to the files, books, and records available at any JCR or the SRC especially on matters that hinges directly or indirectly on students’ welfare in the university.
 The committee is the only committee that has the right to summon any student to appear before it for purposes incidental to the efficient performance of its duties.

 The committee is under the able leadership of Hon.
 Avornorkadzi Prince who is a final year Accounting student at the University of Ghana Business School and a resident of Commonwealth Hall.
 He is ably assisted by Mr. Mohammed Ali.
-Aside the Legal Advisor and the Press Secretary of the SRC who are members of this committee, there are eight other members and volunteers who work in the committee.
+Aside from the Legal Advisor and the Press Secretary of the SRC who are members of this committee, there are eight other members and volunteers who work in the committee.

 AD HOC COMMITTEES